Earn your certifications or recertification online in 2–5 hours

 Sign up for BLS, PALS, or ACLS classes in Maryland from an ACLS Training Center to find out why so many medical professionals are saving time and money by earning their provider eCards online.

 If you purchase more than one of our ACLS, BLS or PALS training courses, our online shopping cart will give you an automatic discount of up to 15%.

 If you know that you will need additional certifications in the future, you can save money by purchasing the classes together.
 Remember, there is no time limit on taking and passing the exam.
 You can purchase all the classes you need and take the tests on your own time.

 Our BLS course, ACLS course and PALS course are all accepted in Maryland from Baltimore to Annapolis, in every state of the United States and are accepted in most international countries and regions.
-If for whatever reason you purchase an ACLS certification, Maryland will offer a 100% money back guarantee for the first three months if the course is not accepted.
+If for whatever reason you purchase an ACLS certification, Maryland will offer a 100% money back guarantee for the first 30 days if the course is not accepted.

 Getting your PALS, BLS and ACLS training, Maryland makes the process remarkably simple with our service.